Another month, and another record broken.

-Yet, the increase in player traffic ultimately shattered the guaranteed prize pool to the tune of $3.2 million.
-Only four tournaments didn’t meet the guarantees and the overlays added up to a measly $4,741.50.
+The increase in player traffic ultimately shattered the guaranteed prize pool to the tune of $3.2 million.
+Only four tournaments didn’t meet the guarantees, and the overlays added up to a measly $4,741.50.

 Bright future ahead for PokerStars PA

-In fact, they just offered up ‘Pennsyl-MANIA‘ which ran May 17-18.
+In fact, it just offered up Pennsyl-MANIA, which ran May 17–18.
 For a buy-in of $200, the event posted the largest prize pool guarantee in the site’s history.

-True to word, Pennsyl-MANIA received double the entries needed to hit the guarantee.
+True to its word, Pennsyl-MANIA received double the entries needed to hit the guarantee.
 The tournament topped out at an official 2,774 total entries.
-The guarantee didn’t just meet the $250,000 but instead hit a staggering $515,964 prize pool – the biggest yet in PA poker.
+The guarantee didn’t just meet the $250,000 mark, it hit a staggering $515,964 prize pool — the biggest yet in PA poker.

 Even when casinos do reopen in PA, it’s likely that live poker rooms won’t reopen until some time later.
-With that being the case, and the popularity of online poker in PA peaking, the record numbers are likely to sustain for weeks to come.
+With that being the case, and with the popularity of online poker in PA peaking, the record numbers are likely to be sustained for weeks to come.